How to Train Your Scent Hound Dog to Come When Called

 - Avoid Poisoning the Cue

 Also, never call your dog for something unpleasant, this will ''poison the cue'' .Karen Pryor in her book, Reaching the Animal Mind, claims ''a poisoned cue occurs when a dog associates unpleasant things with a cue''.
 In other words, never call your dog for something unpleasant like snapping the collar on to go home, clipping the nails, or giving medicine your dog dislikes.
-Only call when something good follows, call for mealtime, call to allow out the door call to snap the leash on and going outside and so forth. '' You want your dog to think: ''Great things happen when I hear my name!'' ...-Of course, the perception of something good or bad varies from dog to dog.-
+Only call when something good follows, call for mealtime, call to allow out the door call to snap the leash on and going outside and so forth. '' You want your dog to think: ''Great things happen when I hear my name!'' ...-Of course, the perception of something good or bad varies from dog to dog, something to keep into consideration.

 Teach the ''Touch'' Command